na-na-hi/renget/archive/guier.md

 - **Missile Slot** – You can slot different types of missiles for a variety of uses.
 These include Cross-section (CS), Electromagnetic (EM), and Infrared (IR).

-Let’s start with guns.
+Let’s start with the weapon types.
 There are two major distinctions between ship guns – ballistic and energy.

-- **Ballistic guns** have a set amount of ammunition that needs to be refilled at any landing zone.
+- **Ballistic weapons** have a set amount of ammunition that needs to be refilled at any landing zone.
 Ballistics can partially penetrate an enemies shield and deal direct hull damage.

 - **Energy weapons** have a set amount of shots before they need to recharge – referred to as capacitors.
 The more energy weapons you equip, the lower the amount of shots before the need to recharge.
 Energy weapons do not “run out” of ammo like ballistic guns, but are completely stopped by enemy shields.

-**The different types of ship weapons:**
+#####**The different types of ship weapons:**
 !!! info As of right now, Cannons and Scatterguns are not recommended for PvP

 - **Cannons:** Cannons have a slow projectile speeds, and hard-hitting initial damage.